ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/setup.md

 ---
 title: Overview of Tasks to Set Up Business Central
-description: Outlines tasks to set up, initialize, and configure Business Central to suit your needs.
+description: Read an overview of the tasks to set up, initialize, and configure Business Central to suit your needs.
 author: edupont04

 ms.service: dynamics365-business-central